StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 2. The amount of gas charged during the execution of blocks.

 > [!NOTE]
-> Execution timestamp are more granular than block header timestamps to allow sub-second block execution times.
+> Execution timestamps are more granular than block header timestamps to allow sub-second block execution times.

 As soon as there is a block available to execute on the execution queue, the block executor starts processing the block.